frizb/HackingWithCurl/README.md

 ## Fuzzing with URI length / GET parameter length limits with cURL

 The following script can be used to fuzz a webserver with a long URL track the changes in output and write the output to a file.
+It is meant to be a basic scaffold for you to build a fit for purpose fuzzer using cURL and Bash.
-You can use modify the url to either fuzz a URI or a GET parameter.
+You can modify the url to either fuzz a URI or a GET parameter.

 Here is the bash shell script:
 ```Bash